Topics Map > University of Chicago > IT Services > Services & Support > Web Development/Hosting/Resources

 - Your site is linked to from another indexed page.
 (The GSA can only find content by following links.)

 - You do not have a robots.txt file or meta tags that prevent the GSA from indexing your page.
-(More about this: Document 15755 is unavailable at this time. )
+(More about this: Google Search Appliance - Excluding Content )

 - Your site code is optimized for search engines.
 Read this article for more information: "High Accessibility Is Effective Search Engine Optimization".
 Contact Web Services with any questions about coding best practices.